The ECB’s main task is to keep prices stable. This is the best contribution central banks can make to improving people’s individual welfare.

 Putting a figure on price stability

-This gives you a yardstick against which you can measure the ECB’s performance.
-It makes the ECB’s actions transparent.
-It means you can plan for the future better, knowing how much you can expect prices to change in the euro area, on average, over time.
+This target is clear and predictable.
+It helps you plan better for the future, knowing how much you can expect prices to change in the euro area, on average, over time.
 That in turn helps us keep prices stable.

-The ECB’s price stability objective is for inflation in the euro area as a whole.
-It takes a medium-term perspective, considering the inflation rate over time rather than focusing on short-term peaks and troughs because they even out with time and cannot be controlled by monetary policy.
+The ECB’s price stability objective covers the euro area as a whole.
+It takes a medium-term perspective, considering the inflation rate over time rather than focusing on short-term peaks and troughs because they even out with time.

-If the ECB wants prices to remain stable, why does it aim at inflation of below, but close to, 2% over the medium term, and not of 0% or 1%?
-There are a number of reasons for this.
+Why does the ECB aim for inflation of 2% over the medium term, and not of 0% or 1%?
+There are a number of reasons for this:

-Inflation of below, but close to, 2% provides a safety margin against the potential risks of deflation.
-In the event of deflation, the usual monetary policy tools (i.e. changes in key interest rates ) will find limits.
+Inflation of 2% provides a safety margin against the potential risks of deflation.
+In the event of deflation, the usual monetary policy tools (i.e. changes in key interest rates) will find limits.
 There comes a point when it does not make sense for a central bank to cut rates much further.
 In addition, even controlled inflation tends to fluctuate over time around an average value.
-So, by incorporating a buffer in the objective above zero, the central bank will have to revert less frequently to unconventional measures, such as asset purchases - also known as quantitative easing - or targeted longer-term refinancing operations.
+So, by incorporating a buffer above zero, the central bank will have to revert less frequently to other measures, such as asset purchases - also known as quantitative easing - or targeted longer-term refinancing operations, TLTROs for short.

 Differences across euro area countries